uthoplatforms/utho-docs/content/Products/networking/Monitoring/api-documentation/index.md

 tab: true
 ---

-For advanced users and developers, we provide comprehensive API documentation to automate VPN deployment and management.
-Our APIs allow seamless integration with your existing systems and workflows, offering full control over VPN configurations and user management.
+For advanced users and developers, we provide comprehensive API documentation to automate Monitoring deployment and management.
+Our APIs allow seamless integration with your existing systems and workflows, offering full control over Monitoring configurations and user management.

 ### Accessing the API Documentation

-- Visit our developer portal at [API Documentation](#).
+- Visit our developer portal at [API Documentation](https://utho.com/docs/products/networking/monitoring/).
 - Browse through the available endpoints, including VPN creation, user management, and configuration settings.

 ### Using the API